anubhavshrimal/IBMCognitiveChatBot/README.md

 - run `npm install` to install all the required node modules.
 - run `ng serve -o` for a dev server which will open project in browser.

+## Components:
+All the components are present in `src/app/components`.

+1. **side-banner**:
+- Represents the left side banner with IBM Chatbot icon in the middle.
+- Tag to use: `<side-banner><side-banner>`
-- offset the content by the width of the side-banner
+- Added in `styles.css` for offset of the content by the width of the side-banner:
 ```css
 main{
     padding-left: 250px;